How to Get The Most Out of Pinterest Analytics

 - what type of content your Pinterest audience likes

 Now here is the best part.
-The Pinterest Dashboard is free.
-It’s been installed in Google Analytics by many top Pinterest experts and talked about on several Pinterest-focused Facebook Groups.
+The Pinterest Dashboard has been installed in Google Analytics by many top Pinterest experts and talked about on several Pinterest-focused Facebook Groups.
 Everyone loves the fact that with a few clicks to install, you can now look at all your Pinterest metrics in one place within Google Analytics.

 Taking it a step further for those of you who are Pinterest Managers, Pinterest Virtual Assistants (or maybe considering becoming a Pinterest VA) the Pinterest Dashboard can be used for your clients as well.
 If they have Google Analytics installed on their website or blog and shared with you, you can use the Pinterest Dashboard to review their monthly growth metrics, and even download it as a beautiful PDF report to send to them monthly.